AB Living Trusts and AB Disclaimer Trusts

 Scenario 2: The husband leaves all his property to their children.
 No estate tax is due because the children benefit from their father's tax exemption.
 However, no support is provided to the surviving spouse.
 But when the surviving spouse dies, then the children can inherit the $5 million of their mother's estate also free of estate tax.
 Net result: The children inherit $10,000,000 free of estate tax, but no support was provided to the surviving spouse.

 Scenario 3: The wife uses the portability option of the deceased husband instead of using the AB trust.
-By the time the wife dies, the deceased husband's assets increase in value to $8 million and the wife's exemption amount has also increased to $6 million at the time of her death, since the exemption is adjusted annually for inflation.
-Therefore, even if the assets of the wife did not increase in value, the total estate value will be $14 million.
-However, only $5 million of the assets protected under the portability exemption plus the $6 million exemption of the wife will only shield $11 million of the estate from taxes.
+When the wife dies, the deceased husband's assets increase in value to $8 million and the wife's exemption amount has also increased to $6 million at the time of her death, since the exemption is adjusted annually for inflation.
+Therefore, even if the wife's assets did not increase in value, the total estate value will be $14 million.
+However, $5 million of the assets protected under the portability exemption + the wife's $6 million exemption will only shield $11 million of the estate from taxes.
 The remaining $3 million will be subject to a 40% tax of $1,200,000.
 If the wife had remarried, then the $5 million exemption of the deceased husband would be lost.
-Furthermore, the wife can decide to give those assets to someone other than the deceased husband's beneficiaries.
+Furthermore, the wife can give those assets to someone other than the deceased husband's beneficiaries.

 The AB trust is predicated on several principles: